Meet the cast of Love Island 2023, including current couples and who’s been dumped

 Occupation: Account manager

-The last boy joining the villa with Casa Amor, Lochan has his eye on Kady.
+The last boy joining the villa with Casa Amor, Lochan describes himself as a “people person” who can “speak to anyone” and be a lot of fun.

 Lochan is coupled up with Whitney.